vrandall66/front-end-submissions-public/1811/mod-2/whateverly/evermore-gems.md

 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
 There may be some unnecessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.

-* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+* [ x ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
 There are zero instances where an instructor would recommend taking a different approach.